-Pacifica is committed to protecting the privacy of your personal information.
-Pacifica is Registered with the Information Commissioners Office (ICO) and complies with the Data Protection Act 1998 and with the data protection principles set out in the Act and the General Data Protection Regulations (GDPR) effective from May 2018.
+Pacifica Group is Registered with the Information Commissioners Office (ICO) and complies with the Data Protection Act 2018 and with the data protection principles set out in the Act and the General Data Protection Regulations (GDPR) effective from May 2018.

 Collection of Information – your consent

 We may collect personal information from you if you provide it voluntarily.
 If you provide personal information to use, we will assume that you have read this Privacy Notice Policy and have consented to us using your personal information in the ways described in this Policy and at the point where you give us your personal information.
 If, after providing us with personal information, you later decide that you do not want us to use it for particular purposes, then please write to us at the address shown.

 Collection of your Information.
 What information do we collect and when?